Navigated to Managing Diarrhea on GLP1s Guide

 Diarrhea is a common (and unpleasant) symptom as your body adjusts to GLP-1s and/or Metformin.
 Diarrhea usually resolves as your body adapts to medication over the course of several weeks.
 But in the meantime, here are a few approaches that can help.

-Your symptoms should improve after three-to-four weeks, and if they don’t please reach out to the Medical Team via the Support Center in the app.
-Sometimes changing to a Metformin extended release formulation can alleviate diarrhea opposed to the standard immediate release If your diarrhea gets significantly worse, or if you’re worried about being dehydrated, please stop the medication and reach out to the Medical Team.
+Your symptoms should improve after three to four weeks.
+If they don’t, please reach out to the Calibrate Clinical Team via the Support Center in the app.
+If your diarrhea gets significantly worse, or if you’re worried about being dehydrated, please stop the medication and reach out to the Clinical Team.
 And if you’re concerned your symptoms are urgent and may need immediate care, please seek care from your primary doctor or urgent care.